Thursday, 24 December 2015

 At the empty FASTPASS pathway down to 20,000 Leagues Under the Sea

-This attraction is pretty dark so you do need to hold younger kids close to you in case they freak out (as long as I squeezed my boy tightly, he was fine).
+This attraction was pretty dark so you'd have to hold on to younger kids in case they freaked out.
+My boy was fine as long as I squeezed him tightly.
 Otherwise, we all had fun!
-Quite a unique experience you can't get anywhere else except Tokyo DisneySea so I strongly encourage you to try it! =)
+Quite a unique experience you can't get anywhere else except Tokyo DisneySea! =)

 Next, we visit Ariel at MERMAID LAGOON!